wyvern8/launchdarkly-lambda/README.md

 An AWS Lambda function is configured to listen to AWS CloudWatch events, and toggle flags accordingly.
 At this stage a single flag is toggled based on EC2 instance state.

+API calls to LaunchDarkly are managed using https://github.com/wyvern8/launchdarkly-nodeutils

 ## Install
 You will need to have configured https://serverless.com/ framework and aws sdk.